teodororicciardello/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Kubernetes Workers

 You then create the instance to host the Kubernetes worker nodes.
 Each node will need to propagate the traffic from the pod subnets to the other nodes like a NAT.
-In AWS for this purpose it is necessary disable the source-dest-check flag.
+In AWS for this purpose it is necessary to disable the source-dest-check flag.

 Create three compute instances disabling the source-dest-check:

 ```